.avif)

 Some of the things we did include:

-This experience helped us accumulate significant knowledge across multiple GKE use-cases—from greenfield platform builds to migrations and optimization—and enables us to deliver high-quality GCP GKE setups that teams can operate confidently over time.
+This experience helped us accumulate significant knowledge across multiple GKE use-cases—from greenfield platform builds to migrations and ongoing optimization—and enables us to deliver high-quality GCP GKE setups that teams can operate confidently over time.

 Some of the things we can help you do with GCP GKE include: